 Bet you didn’t know that the five Columbia restaurants in Florida, including the bustling St. Armands Circle branch, together are the largest users of Worcestershire sauce in the U.S.

 That’s just one of the delicious nuggets of history, pop culture, circus lore and just plain fun facts we learned when we signed up for Key Culinary Tour’s flagship St. Armands Lunch Tour.
 It’s the brainchild of Sarasota’s Susan Robinson, owner of the property management company, Key Concierge, who saw a void and filled it.
-The lunchtime culinary tours she started a year ago have blossomed into other specialty tours, including a St. Armands happy hour tour and a Lido Key culinary tour by bicycle.
+The lunchtime culinary tours she started nearly two years ago have blossomed into other specialty tours, including a St. Armands happy hour tour and a farmer's market tour.

 The Columbia was one of six stops on our lunch excursion.
 As our waiter splashed the Columbia’s famed 1905 salad with a dash of Worcestershire, manager John Monetti told us that, on any given day in-season, the restaurant serves an average 750-plus of the garlicky dish, named for the date the original restaurant in Tampa’s Ybor City was founded.
 (Now you know why the company uses so much Worcestershire sauce.)
 We each got a generous portion, along with half a Cuban sandwich.